List of Marvel Comics characters: M: Manbot

 Manbot (Bernie Lechenay) was created by Steven T. Seagle and Scott Clark, and first appeared in Alpha Flight (vol. 2) #1 (1997).
 Manbot is a biomechanical construct working for Canada's Department H and is a member of the Canadian superhero team known as Alpha Flight.
 He is also acting as a spy for Department H so as to monitor Alpha Flight surreptitiously.

-Barbara Mandrill
+Mandrill

-Barbara Mandrill is an anthropomorphic mandrill and animal version of Barbara Mandrell.
+Mandrill (Jerome Beechman) is a supervillain appearing in American comic books published by Marvel Comics.
+Mandrill is a mutant resembling his namesake who has battled Daredevil, Shanna the She-Devil, and the Defenders on multiple occasions.
+He can generate pheromones that place women under his control, which he used to found the all-female cult Black Spectre.

+Jerome Beechman is the son of Frederic Beechman, a physicist at Los Alamos National Laboratory in New Mexico, and Margaret Beechman.
+Due to his parents being affected by radiation, Beechman was born with black skin and tufts of body hair.
+Beechman's powers later evolved, giving him a mandrill-like appearance.